This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 If your baby's head is flat from sleeping on his back:

 The back of your baby's head may be flat for a period of time.
-His head will round out as he gets older.
-He will become able to hold his head up and spend less time on his back.
+Your baby's head will round out as he or she gets older.
+Your baby will become able to hold his or her head up and spend less time on his or her back.
 The following may help limit the amount of pressure that is placed on the back of your baby's head:

-- Alternate the direction his face is turned when you lay him in his bed.
-His flat spot will most likely get better or go away when he begins to sit up and crawl.
+- Alternate the direction your baby's face is turned when you lay him or her in bed.
+The flat spot will most likely get better or go away when he or she begins to sit up and crawl.

-- Give him tummy time.
-Place your baby on his tummy daily when he is awake and you are able to watch him closely.
-This helps prevent a flat spot and also strengthens his head, neck, and arm muscles.
-Do not leave the room when he is on his tummy.
+- Give your baby tummy time.
+Place your baby on his or her tummy daily when he or she is awake.
+This helps prevent a flat spot and also strengthens your baby's head, neck, and arm muscles.
+Do not leave the room when your baby is on his or her tummy.

 For support and more information: